 A Firm must retain the records required by COBS 11.5A for a period of at least five years from the date on which the order is allocated or re-allocated.
-Actual allocation is deemed to take place when details of the allocation are input.
+Actual allocation is deemed to take place when details of the allocation are input into CRIMS.

-If an error is discovered in the intended basis of allocation or in the actual allocation this may be corrected after the deal has been input to CHARLES RIVER by requesting authorization from a member of the Investment team.
+If an error is discovered in the intended basis of allocation or in the actual allocation this may be corrected after the order has been input to CRIMS.
 When an order cannot be placed in its entirety immediately, it is instead placed in a series of smaller trades over a period.
 Partial fills are allocated on a pro rata basis, in accordance with the original allocation decision across the relevant accounts automatically by the trading system.
+Exceptions to pro rata allocation are made for de minimus amounts to avoid giving clients small positions with limited investment effect and to avoid giving clients "odd lots".

 When conflicts of interest arise, all clients should be treated fairly (FCA Principle 6; US Advisers Act § 206).
 This principle must be observed when allocating transactions.
-In particular, managers must not give undue preference to particular customers in the allocation of aggregated transactions.
-When making allocation decisions, the objectives and size of the funds being managed by the relevant manager must be considered.
+In particular, managers must not give undue preference to particular clients in the allocation of aggregated transactions.
+When making allocation decisions, the objectives and size of the funds being managed by the relevant fund manager must be considered.

-1. Partially executed deals
+Partially executed deals